 The UE-AMBR limits the aggregated bit rate across all Non-GBR QoS Flows of a UE in the serving network.

+The list of UE-Slice-MBR per S-NSSAI defines the list of authorized UE-Slice-MBR per S-NSSAI allocated for a UE, how it is enforced is described in TS 23.501 [2] clause 5.7.x.